Greece qualifies for new debt relief after 2013 budget surplus

 Athens hit a primary surplus, excluding debt servicing costs, of 1.5 billion euros or 0.8 percent of GDP last year, its first since 2002, the European Commission and the Greek government said.

-The reading also excludes other one-off spending and revenue items, such as aid to recapitalise Greek banks or profit returns to Athens by European central banks, made on their Greek government bond holdings.
+The reading also excludes other one-off spending and revenue items, such as aid to recapitalize Greek banks or profit returns to Athens by European central banks, made on their Greek government bond holdings.

 DEBT RELIEF TALKS